When Did Reusable Water Bottles Become A Status Symbol?

 Advertisement

 Bobbles were cool looking, and it helped that they had an element that seemed a little tech-y and promised the benefit of filtered water.
-The company still exists; you can buy one of their “classic” bottles for just £8.99, and they’ve also developed a range of other options.
-But it’s safe to say Bobble has been a bit eclipsed, not only by the sleek, style-conscious designs of brands like S’well, Soma, and bkr, but even by smaller, niche companies offering more customised drinking experiences.
-For example: VitaJuwel, which sells glass bottles with “interchangeable gem pods” for between £60 and £140 on festival girl-facing sites like Free People and Revolve.
+The company still exists; you can buy one of their “classic” bottles for just $12, and they’ve also developed a range of other options.
+But it’s safe to say Bobble has been a bit eclipsed, not only by the sleek, style-conscious designs of brands like S’well, Soma, and bkr, but even by smaller, niche companies offering more customized drinking experiences.
+For example: VitaJuwel, which sells glass bottles with “interchangeable gem pods” for between $80 and $180 on festival girl-facing sites like Free People and Revolve.
 Compared to that, Nalgene and once-trendy Bobble seem downright pedestrian.

 Advertisement